neckermann/ModernDeviceManagement/Custom Compliance/README.md

 <br>
 </p>
 <p>
 These 2 files make up the custom compliance script and json to allow you to mark devices non compliant in Intune if they are not on an approved bios version.
-You should update the model and version info in the Get-BiosUpdateStatus function to account for your models and versions.
-You can also update the json with a custom url to link to a KB arcticle on how they can update their BIOS if out of compliance.
+You should update the model and version info in the Get-BiosUpdateStatus.ps1 to account for your models and versions.
+You can also update the Get-BIOSUpdateStatus.json MoreInfoUrl with a custom url to link to a KB arcticle on how they can update their BIOS if out of compliance.
 Such as contact the service desk to find out why the device isn't updating according to policy.
 </p>